hudsonrio/hudsonrio.github.io/_posts/2016-7-14-Titantic_Features_Bagging_and_More.md

 The big challenge in this was in the relative weight of the 30 features that I extracted from the dataset.
 It appears that a critical element in this dataset was using bagging, or training our model (in this case using both KNN and a basic decision tree algorithm) on a number of randomly selected samples (with replacement) of the input features, and aggregating the results of these models helped ensure appropriate weighting of each feature.

-We see a similar phenomena in the optimized logistic regression, where we were using a ridge penalty, which is best suited for problems where the relative weighting of a number of features is important.
+We see a similar phenomenon in the optimized logistic regression, where we were using a ridge penalty, which is best suited for problems where the relative weighting of a number of features is important.

 The decision tree model yielded an output of the relative value of each feature, and I noticed that the relative importance of features was bimodal: two features (scaled age and scaled fare) accounted for roughly 50% of the assigned importance (age and fare paid), while the other 28 features accounted for the other ~50% of importance in the model